licn1986/sse-engine/README.md

 `---------------------------------------------------------`

-Make sure to add following annotation in your controller:
+Make sure to import the correct xxxBeanConfig when using Spring MVC or WebFlux:

 `-----------------------------------------------------------------------------------------------------`

-`@ComponentScan(basePackageClasses = {SseEngineBeanConfig.class, SseEngineScheduledConfig.class})`
+`@Import(SseEngineWebMvcBeanConfig or SseEngineWebFluxBeanConfig)`

 `-----------------------------------------------------------------------------------------------------`